-Lower Trent Conservation has adapted the budget format to reflect the requirements of provincial regulations of mandated vs non-mandated programs.
-LTC will spend \$2,579,992 to provide mandated services including natural hazard management, drinking water source protection, conservation areas operation and management, provincial water quality monitoring and enabling services.
-Under Category 2 LTC will spend \$144,757 to provide drinking water risk management and education services, flood and erosion control infrastructure inspections and reporting.
-Under Category 3 programs, LTC will spend \$167,311 to provide local water quality monitoring, youth environmental education, promote stewardship and undertake community outreach.
+LTC will spend \$2,643,674 to provide mandated services including natural hazard management, drinking water source protection, operate conservation areas and maintain trails, and manage other sensitive environmental lands, provincial water quality monitoring and corporate services.
+Under Category 2 LTC will spend \$150,007 to provide planning services, local water quality monitoring and drinking water risk management and education services.
+Under Category 3 programs, LTC will spend \$194,425 to provide youth environmental education, promote stewardship and undertake community outreach.

 In addition to the funds shown in the budget, Lower Trent Conservation receives funds to deliver its significant partnership programs.
-The federal and provincial governments provide funding to deliver the Bay of Quinte Remedial Action Plan.
-Full funding is received from the provincial government to deliver the Regional Drinking Water Source Protection program.
+Approximately \$120,000 is received from the federal and provincial governments to deliver the Bay of Quinte Remedial Action Plan on behalf of local partner.
+Approximately \$412,400 is received from the provincial government to deliver the Regional Drinking Water Source Protection program.

-Lower Trent Conservation releases its Annual Report and Audited Financial Statements following its annual meeting held in February.
+Lower Trent Conservation releases its Annual Report and Audited Financial Statements in March.
 Staff track and report on progress made in implementing the goals and priorities set out in the Strategic Plan through regular quarterly program reports to the Board of Directors.